 TWC will not purchase or pay for stipends for any component of the SEAL program.

 If an advance payment for approved working capital expenses is received, the Board must review and timely submit a complete reconciliation of actual expenditures paid from those funds within seventy-five days of receipt of advanced funds.
 See Section 1.7.10 Working Capital Advance for more information.

+Boards will not invoice an amount greater than ten percent above total actual costs, as identified on SEAL – 8: Cost Report.

 1.7.2 Travel Costs Payment